KiraLT/python-egg/README.md

 You can install your egg localy in developer mode.
 Then you will be able to frequently edit your code and not have to re-install your package to run it.

-**Installation requiries virtualenv (virtualenv is a tool to create isolated Python environments.):**
+**Installation requiries virtualenv (virtualenv is a tool to create isolated Python environments):**

 `pip install virtualenv`